knpuniversity/javascript/knpu/ep4-reactjs/prop-types.md

 The answer is... absolutely nothing!
 In PHP, when you instantiate an object, if that object has a constructor with required arguments, we are forced to pass those arguments.
-But, with React components, there is nothing like that.
+But, with React components, it's the wild west!
+There is nothing like that.
 There is simply no guarantee that we are passed *any* of these props.
-There's also no way for a component to easily document, or advertise what props it requires.
+There's also no way for a component to easily document, or advertise what props it needs.

-This is an especially big problem  `onRowClick`, because, if we don't pass this prop, our whole app will break when someone clicks on a row.
+This is an especially big problem with `onRowClick`, because, if we forget to pass this prop, our whole app will break when someone clicks on a row.

 ## Introducing PropTypes